-The question over whether to choose A-levels or the International Baccalaureate has faced many students and their parents.
+The question of whether to choose A-levels or the International Baccalaureate has faced many students and their parents.
 We know it can be difficult to understand the differences between the 2, so we hope breaking down the key differences between the 2 courses will help you decide which one is right for you.

 |3-4 subjects in depth||3 subjects at Higher Level, 3 at Standard level|